 The Taj Mahal is the most popular tourist attraction in India, so it is no surprise that it made it on the list of New 7 Wonders.
 If you visit the Taj Mahal, we recommend arriving early in the morning to enjoy the ornamental gardens before the crowds descend.
 An obligatory photo sitting on ‘Princess Diana Bench’ is the most coveted souvenir for all who visit the Taj Mahal.

 So, now you know the seven wonders of the world and where to find them.
 Which of the wonders are on your bucket list?
-Discover our unforgettable tours and visit the seven wonders of the world in 2022 with Exoticca!
+Discover our unforgettable tours and visit the seven wonders of the world with Exoticca!